 The leading symptom of tooth infection is a severe toothache caused by inflammation.

 Other symptoms include:

 - Sensitivity to hot or cold foods and beverages

 - Swelling on the side of your face

 - A pimple-like sore on gum tissue near the painful tooth

 - Discomfort with normal chewing and biting

 There are people who do not experience any symptoms when they have an infected tooth.
 That is why regular dental checkups and annual digital X-rays are so important.
 In addition, these visits can help you avoid tooth infection with professional cleanings and examinations that spot decay early before a cavity has the chance to spread.

 After the tooth and surrounding tissue are anesthetized, your dentist accesses the pulp chamber and root canals through a small hole.
 Using special instruments, the infected portion of the tooth is removed.
 Then, the space is disinfected and filled with a biocompatible substance that expands to fill the chamber and root canals.
 This supports the remaining tooth structure and prevents recontamination.
 Finally, the tooth is sealed and prepared for a porcelain crown that will protect your tooth.

 Some mild discomfort may be felt after a root canal.
 For relief, most patients only need a few doses of an over-the-counter pain reliever.
 Depending on the severity of infection, you may be given a prescription for an oral antibiotic.
-Your comfort is always a top priority for Devoted Family Dental in Phoenix.
+Your comfort is always a top priority for Devoted Family Dental in North Phoenix.